 Baruch S. Blumberg Prize for Outstanding Contributions to Hepatitis B Research

-T. Jake Liang, MD, a Distinguished Investigator at the National Institutes of Health and globally recognized expert on liver diseases, has been chosen to receive the 2024 Baruch S. Blumberg Prize.
+Pei-Jer Chen, MD, PhD, a Distinguished Investigator at the National Taiwan University and globally recognized expert on liver diseases, has been chosen to receive the 2025 Baruch S. Blumberg Prize.

 The Baruch S. Blumberg Prize is the Hepatitis B Foundation’s highest honor.
 It is named for Baruch S. Blumberg, MD, DPhil, who received the Nobel Prize in Medicine and Physiology in 1976 for discovering the hepatitis B virus.
 He was instrumental in the creation of the Foundation, served on our Scientific and Medical Advisory Board and was the Foundation’s Distinguished Scholar from 1992 until his death in 2011.
 The Foundation’s research arm was renamed the Baruch S. Blumberg Institute in his honor.